halfer/TemplateSystem/README.md

     <?php $this->renderTemplate('info', array('usefulData' => $usefulData)) ?>

-This expects a file "templates/info.php" to exist in the plugin, to render this view.
-The developer can then expect $usefulData to be available in that template as supplied, as well as $this, pointing at the controller instance.
+This expects a file `templates/info.php` to exist in the plugin, to render this view.
+The developer can then expect `$usefulData` to be available in that template as supplied, as well as `$this`, pointing at the controller instance.

 If the developer wishes to call a template from a template, he/she can do so thusly:

     <?php $this->renderPartial('snippet', array('usefulData' => $usefulData)) ?>

-This will look up the file "templates/_snippet.php", and render it in situ, again with the specified variables passed on.
+This will look up the file `templates/_snippet.php`, and render it in situ, again with the specified variables passed on.
 The underscore helps differentiate between a full template file, and a partial template.

 The developer may also include a partial with its own logic, otherwise known as a component.
-To do this, a component class must be created in /components inside the plugin, and it must extend TemplateComponentBase.
+To do this, a component class must be created in `/components` inside the plugin, and it must extend `TemplateComponentBase`.
 This may then be called thus:

     <?php $this->renderComponent('ClassName', 'componentName') ?>